belladu0201/Deep_RL_Recommender_System/README.md

 | hRNN  | 0.0341 | 0.0225 | 0.0535 | 0.0288 | 0.0667 | 0.0323 | 0.0787 | 0.0351 |

 We can denote that for both clicks and purchases, the hRNN performs consistently better for the most part.
 On average, we obtain an **~11%** improvement in Clicks and an **~13%** improvement in Purchases for RetailRocket when including item features as part of the model.
 We observe similar improvements for H&M with **12%** and **12%** for clicks and purhcases respectively.
-It is good to denote that we're likely observing lower values for H&M due to the size of data.
+It is good to denote that we're likely observing lower values for H&M due to the smaller size of data.

 ## Future Research